 Give Back To Your Community With Car Donation

 Although few children and young adults are diagnosed with pancreatic cancer, it is possible.
-Many children face cancer and other life-threatening medical conditions and could use a reason to feel more hope, strength and joy during this difficult time in their lives.
+Many children face cancer and other critical illnesses and could use a reason to feel more hope, strength and joy during this difficult time in their lives.
 You can help provide that for them by supporting your local chapter of Make-A-Wish by donating your car to Wheels For Wishes.
 Our car donation program benefits Make-A-Wish chapters all over the country, and your vehicle donation will help your local chapter grant more wishes for deserving children.

 Donating to Wheels For Wishes is an easy way to get rid of an unwanted car, truck, boat, RV, or motorcycle.
 We provide free pick-up of your vehicle and handle all the paperwork.
 Plus, you get a great tax deduction in return.
 Pancreatic Cancer Awareness Month is a great time to put your unwanted vehicle to good use.
 All you need to do is call 1-877-431-9474 or fill out an online donation form today!